konsumer/torrentai/README.md

 Are there any good copies of album "The Fame" by Lady Gaga?
 ```

+You can see more examples queries in [NOTES](NOTES.md)

 ## setup

-Configuration is done with code & env-vars.
-You will need a few stages to do stuff, and each stage is implemented in a few ways, for maximum flexibility.
-Here is an example entry-point that uses plex for gathering info/collection, qtorrent for downloading torrents and bitmagnet to find them:
+Everything in TorrentAI is configured with code & environment-variables.
+The idea is that you have a bunch of differnt parts of the system that you can assemble into a working network that does whatever you want.

 ```py
 # plex API to get media-info